Wesley1808/AdvancedChat/README.md

 ### Data-driven chat channels

-Allows you to add different channels that players can use to chat in (e.g. per-dimension, local, staff).\
+Allows you to add different channels that players can use to chat in (e.g. per-dimension, local, staff).

-These channels are completely customizable, and using [predicates](https://github.com/Patbox/PredicateAPI/blob/master/BUILTIN.md) you can control exactly which players receive a message.\
+These channels are completely customizable.\
+By using [predicates](https://github.com/Patbox/PredicateAPI/blob/master/BUILTIN.md) you can control exactly which players receive a message.\
-Besides that, you can also similarly use [placeholders](https://placeholders.pb4.eu/user/default-placeholders/) to customize the prefix and actionbar text from the chat channel.
+Next to that, you can also use [placeholders](https://placeholders.pb4.eu/user/default-placeholders/) to customize the prefix and actionbar text from the channel.
 ___
 ### Player ignoring

 Allows players to ignore others.
-This will make it so that chat messages from ignored players aren't shown to them.\
+This will make it so that chat messages from ignored players aren't shown to them.

 Players also won't be able to send private messages to others that have ignored them, showing an error in chat.

 ___
 ### Socialspy

-Since this mod adds different sorts of private conversations, it also includes a socialspy for staff members with different modes.\
+Since this mod adds new ways of private conversations, it also includes a socialspy for staff with different modes.

-These modes allow you to control which type of messages you want to 'spy' on, as all of them could make chat go very fast.
+These modes allow you to control which type of messages you want to 'spy' on, as all of them could be too much.

 ___
 ### Mod support

-This mod has built-in added support for several other mods.\
+This mod has built-in added support for several other mods.

-For example, vanished players will be taken into account when sending messages and showing receivers.\
+For example, vanished players will be taken into account when sending messages and showing receivers.

-It also adds a new placeholder that mods overriding chat styling like styledchat can use, namely `%advancedchat:channelprefix%`
+It adds a new placeholder that mods overriding chat like styledchat can use: `%advancedchat:channelprefix%`

 ## Commands, Permissions and Configuration